 The Healthy Habitats and Oceans program (H2O) tackles the rising threat of marine debris in Florida’s aquatic environments.
-H2O educates the public about marine debris through visits to schools, nature centers, and environmental events with our Mobile Marine Classroom and conducts volunteer beach clean-ups.
+H2O educates the public about marine debris through visits to schools, nature centers, and environmental events.
+We also conduct monthly beach cleanups in Palm Beach County which, coupled with our virtual learning opportunities, inspires environmental stewardship.

 Healthy Habitats and Oceans (H2O) Program

-Our scientists have witnessed the impacts of marine debris during our decades of work in Florida.
-Shorelines and waterways strewn with litter and abandoned fishing gear lead to the deaths of sea turtles, manatees and North Atlantic right whales.
-Marine debris may even be threatening the safety of boaters, divers, and surfers.
+Our scientists have witnessed the impacts of marine debris during our decades of work in the southeastern United States and the Caribbean.
+Shorelines and waterways strewed with litter and abandoned fishing gear lead to the deaths of sea turtles, manatees, dolphins, and North Atlantic right whales.
 Marine debris consists primarily of plastics and has been increasing dramatically.

 H2O has been On the Go since 2015!